 Jean-Baptiste Camille Corot

-Original Prints: Etchings, Lithographs, and Glass Prints
+Original Prints: Etchings, Lithographs

 Camille Corot, etching, Landscape in Italy